q2ebanking/boa-constrictor/docs/pages/tutorial/part-3-rest-api-testing.md

 The tricky part about this test is using the values in the first request's response to create the second request.
 `new Uri(response.Data.Message).AbsolutePath` parses the resource path from the full hyperlink returned by Dog API.
+`System.IO.Path.GetExtension(resource)` gets the file extension from the resource.

 **Download Assertions:**
 Checking that the file is not empty is a weak assertion.